toundji/t3Node/README.md

-# t3node – Node.js + TypeScript + Mongoose Webservice
+# t3node – TypeScript + Mongoose

 **t3node** is a modular, scalable RESTful webservice built using **Node.js**, **TypeScript**, **Mongoose**,  **JWT**, and  **Swagger**,

 ## Installation

 ### Using Docker
-You can run the full stack (API + MongoDB) using Docker with a single command.
+You can run this api using Docker with a single command.
 ```bash
 docker compose up --build
 ```